resque/php-resque/README.md

 them to the queue for resque.
 This means that for delayed or scheduled jobs to be executed, that worker needs to be running.

-A basic "up-and-running" `resque-scheduler.php` file that sets up a running worker environment is included (`vendor/resque-scheduler.php` when installed via composer).
+A basic "up-and-running" `bin/resque-scheduler` file that sets up a running worker environment is included (`vendor/bin/resque-scheduler` when installed via composer).
 It accepts many of the same environment variables as the main workers for php-resque: